 Ovulation pain is usually diagnosed based on the timing and nature of the pain.
 Since ovulation happens around the middle of your menstrual cycle, your doctor may suspect ovulation pain if you feel discomfort at this time.
 They may ask you to track your menstrual cycles and note when and where you experience pain.

 To track your menstrual cycle, start counting from the first day of one period to the first day of the next.
-For example, if your period starts on March 1 and then again on March 30, your cycle length is 29 days.
+For example, if your period begins on March 1 and then again on March 30, your cycle length is 29 days.
 Ovulation likely occurs around day 15.
 If your pain happens around this time, it may be related to ovulation.

 Your doctor may perform an abdominal and pelvic exam to check for any tenderness or abnormalities.
 These tests help rule out other possible causes of pain, such as endometriosis or ovarian cysts.